-Let’s dive straight in with the reporting tool that will prove how much revenue your marketing is helping to bring in, because that’s your budget-holders really want to know, right?
+Let’s dive straight in with the reporting tool that will prove how much revenue your marketing is helping to bring in, because that’s what your budget-holders really want to know, right?

-HubSpot’s revenue attribution reporting tool assigns a proportion of revenue to each activity leading up to a ‘closed - won’ deal, so you can definitively track the associated revenue to specific marketing activities.
+HubSpot’s revenue attribution reporting tool assigns a proportion of revenue to each activity leading up to a ‘closed-won’ deal, so you can definitively track the associated revenue to specific marketing activities.
 This could include content types, channels, and interaction types.
 This means that you can report on hidden activities in the marketing and sales lifecycle that have had an impact on those deals.

 Not only can you report on each of the activities above but you can do so in multiple dimensions.
 For example, you could report on how much revenue was attributed to page views, and what proportion of revenue from those pages views came from each source.